Today’s Reading: Revelation 22

 Revelation 22:17a says, “The Spirit and the Bride say, ‘COME!'”
 That’s us.
 We, who believe in Jesus, are His bride!
 Make no mistake, you and I are to offer, in the power of the Spirit, that greatest invitation ever heard by human ears.
 Let’s get to it!!!
 Amen???

 Also I cannot finish my personal words about the last chapter in the New Testament without referring to the last words of the Old Testament.
 In Malachi 4:6b God says, “Lest I come and strike the earth with a curse!”
 God did strike the earth with a curse.
-It is written in Galatians 3:13, “Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, ‘Cursed is everyone who hangs on a tree’ – see Deuteronomy 21:23).
+But it is written in Galatians 3:13, “Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, ‘Cursed is everyone who hangs on a tree’ – see Deuteronomy 21:23).
 Because of the cross (the tree), the New Testament ends with the words of Jesus, “Surely I am coming quickly!” and we can respond, “Amen.
 Even so, come Lord Jesus!!!”
 And John gives us his final benediction, “The grace of our Lord Jesus Christ (Messiah) be with you all.
 Amen!!!” (the last two verses of the Bible).

 Yours because it’s all about Jesus Who said, “I am the Root and Offspring of David, the Bright and Morning Star” (Revelation 22:16b),